Got a question for Timothy Baril? Ask me anything on the contact page. Your question might be included on the list below.

 I started writing in high school.
 I got in this writing mood and cranked out most of a fantasy book in only 2 weeks.
 No planning or anything, just threw myself into it.
 Never finished it though.
 Years went by and it would be a long time before I got back into it.
 In the next phase, I started sitting down and writing seriously, and had this big series of pirate novels planned.
 But then I realized that all I was writing was action.
 There was no deeper meaning to the books.
 I suppose that’s true of a great many books and tv shows and films, but I wanted more.
-So writing once more got put on hold while I studied life and phisolosphy.
+So writing once more got put on hold while I studied life.
 Then, years later, I got into writing once more.
 This time, I tried to go professional, and here I am.

 How long does it take you to write a book?

 I’m redoing Dracula.
 Originally, I was only going to redo it as a single book.
 Then I started planning and things got complicated and it turned into at least 5 books.
 So that obviously made the process longer.
-Same with the Welcome to Heartstone series.
-That was all going to be a single novel.
+Same with the Heartstone series.
+That was only going to be a single novel.
 I didn’t mind because I like thick novels.
 But people would rather split a big novel into smaller parts for some odd reason, despite the fact that it’s the same number of words.
 So one novel became multiple, then each part grew in size because of it.
 All that makes the writing process take longer.